linroger/FinanceCompendium/II. Economics/International/International Economics/Part 3 - New Explanations for International Trade/Chapter 07 - Offshoring of Goods and Services.md

 Source: World Bank World Development Indicators.

-# 3 the Politics and Future of Offshoring
+## 3 The Politics and Future of Offshoring

 Offshoring is controversial and is often the topic of political debate.
 In February 2004 the first quote at the beginning of this chapter appeared in the Economic Report of the President.
 The writer of that sentence, Harvard economist N. Gregory Mankiw, who was chairman of the Council of Economic Advisors, also said that "outsourcing is just a new way of doing international trade.
 More things are tradable than were tradable in the past, and that's a good thing."
 Those comments were widely criticized by the Democrats and Republicans alike, and Professor Mankiw later apologized in a letter to the House of Representatives, writing, "My lack of clarity left the wrong impression that I praised the loss of U.S. jobs."